Xannadoo/carbon-cost-kaggle/journal.md

 | P1:pretrain | yes | `pt_wo_ct.out` | 5 fold, 15 epoch | ?? | running | `job.123687.out` | running:3day limit |
 | P1:train | yes, hit timelimit | `job.122954.out` | 5 fold, 15 epoch | ?? | - | - | - |
 | P2:.. | not started | - | - | - | - | - | - |

+### 19 April 2023
+- 3 hrs trying to join tables to isolate image competition submissions.
+I think we have about got there.
+Working out which tables we need to join was the biggest challenge due to the not-particularly clear column-names.

 ### 18 April 2023
 - Got help from Joachim at HPC to debug pandas error in the mammograms dataset.
 The solution did not work.
 Spent 3 hours throughout the day trying to debug the issue with no success.
 Issue seems to be with a not-updated veresion of anaconda Tried: